Single transferable vote: Canada

 STV was used to elect legislators in two Canadian provinces between 1920 and 1955.
 The cities of Edmonton and Calgary elected their MLAs through STV from 1924 to 1956, when the Alberta provincial government changed those elections to use the first-past-the-post system.
 The city of Winnipeg elected its MLAs through STV from 1920 to 1955, when the Manitoba provincial government changed those elections to use first-past-the-post.

 Less well known is STV use at the municipal level in western Canada.
 Calgary and Winnipeg used STV for more than 50 years before city elections were changed to use the first-past-the-post system.
 Nineteen other municipalities, including the capital cities of the other three western provinces, also used STV For elections in about 100 elections during the 1918 to 1931 period.

 In British Columbia, Canada, a type of STV called BC-STV was recommended for provincial elections by the British Columbia Citizens' Assembly on Electoral Reform in 2004.
 In a 2005 provincial referendum, it received 58 percent support and achieved a simple majority in 77 of 79 electoral districts.
 It was rejected for falling short of the 60 percent threshold that had been set by the BC Liberal provincial government.
 In a second referendum, on 12 May 2009, BC-STV was defeated 61 percent to 39 percent.

 United States

 In the United States, the Proportional Representation League was founded in 1893 to promote STV, and their efforts resulted in its adoption by many city councils in the first half of the 20th century.
 More than twenty cities have used STV, including Cleveland, Cincinnati and New York City.
-As of January 2010, it is used to elect the city council and school committee in Cambridge, Massachusetts, the park board in Minneapolis, Minnesota, and the board of assessors in Arden, Delaware.
+As of January 2010, it is used to elect the city council and school committee in Cambridge, Massachusetts, the park board and board of Estimate and Taxation in Minneapolis, Minnesota, and the board of assessors in Arden, Delaware.
 STV has also been adopted for student government elections at several American universities, including Carnegie Mellon, MIT, Oberlin, Reed, UC Berkeley, UC Davis, Vassar, UCLA, Whitman, and UT Austin.
-The Fair Representation Act, introduced in Congress in June 2017, would have established STV for US House elections starting in 2022.
+The Fair Representation Act, introduced in the US Congress in June 2017, would have established STV for US House elections starting in 2022.

-List of users
+Use

 STV has seen its widest adoption in the English-speaking world.
+In the Commonwealth, two countries – Malta and Australia – use STV at the federal level.
+Australia also uses it at the state level, and some Australian cities use it as well.
+Ireland uses STV at local and national levels.
+Estonia and Denmark used a form of STV previously for national elections.
+Nepal uses STV to elect some of each state's electoral college, which in turn is used to elect members of the National Assembly.